First Love (1977 film): Plot

+College student David is having sex with a woman named Shelly until his girlfriend then pounds on his dorm room, demanding to know who is in there with him.
+Wearing only a towel, Shelly goes into the room next door, which belongs to David's friend Elgin.
+Shelly says that she will only be there until David finishes having sex with his girlfriend; but it takes a lot longer.
+David later thanks Elgin by setting him up with Shelly.

-Elgin first sees Caroline (Susan Dey) during a meal.
+Elgin first sees Caroline during a meal.
 After the meal, Elgin and Shelly separate from David and his girlfriend, ending up in his room.
-Shelly declares that she likes Elgin and offers to make love to him.
-When she disrobes, he is shocked and spurns her advances.
+Shelly declares that she likes Elgin, offers to have sex with him and disrobes.
+Shocked, Elgin spurns her advances.

-In a later scene, Elgin is working as the busboy at the school's cafeteria.
+Elgin is later working as the busboy at the school's cafeteria.
 There, he has his first conversation with Caroline but ends up spilling tea on her and her book.
 She still leaves her dormitory name on a sheet of paper and he goes to see her with a new copy of the book.
-After a rough start, she agrees to go and have coffee with him.
+She eventually agrees to go and have coffee with him.
 She alludes to having another boyfriend, but he is smitten and decides to join a class she is in, three weeks after it had started.
-After talking to Caroline, Elgin learns that her father had died a long time ago.
-They go on their first real date to the symphony and the chemistry between them becomes clear.
+Caroline reveals that her father is dead.
+She and Elgin later go on their first real date to the symphony.

-Caroline introduces Elgin to the other man, John (Robert Loggia), who is already married.
-She is visibly shaken by this meeting and asks to spend a night with Elgin, because she doesn't want to be alone.
-Their love making is interrupted by David who says Elgin is late for work.
+Caroline introduces Elgin to the other man, John, who is already married.
+She is shaken by this meeting and asks to spend a night with Elgin, because she does not want to be alone.
+They start having sex but are interrupted by David who says that Elgin is late for work.
 Elgin runs to work and David convinces Caroline to take a ride back to her dorm on his motorcycle.
-Elgin spots them together and he fights David in a jealous rage; but feels better when Caroline tells him that she's not interested in David.
-Elgin gets fired for being late to work.
+Elgin spots them together and fights David in a jealous rage.
+Caroline then tells him that she is not interested in David.
+Elgin is relieved but later gets fired for being late to work.